d12frosted/elpa-mirror/gnu/consult-readme.txt

   can be contributed.

   *IMPORTANT:* It is strongly recommended that you enable [lexical binding] in your configuration.
-Consult uses a functional programming style, relying on lambdas and lexical closures.
+Consult relies on lambdas and lexical closures.
 For this reason many Consult-related snippets require lexical binding.

 [ELPA] <http://elpa.gnu.org/packages/consult.html>